Roman Catholic Diocese of Aberdeen: Restoration of the Diocese

-Early Twentieth Century
+Early twentieth century

 In 1906 there were nearly 4,000 Catholics out of a population of 800,000.
 The clergy consisted of 48 secular priests, 24 regular priests, 57 churches, chapels, and stations; and various schools.
 There was a Benedictine Abbey at Fort Augustus which had been raised to the rank of an abbey, immediately subject to the Holy See, by a brief of Leo XIII on 12 December 1882.
 Its building was made possible by the financial backing of Lord Lovat.

-Twenty First Century
+Twenty-first century

 The current bishop of the diocese is the Right Reverend Hugh Gilbert OSB.
 In area the diocese is 29,068 km2 approximately one fifth of the land mass of Scotland.
 Proportionately it has the smallest Catholic population of any diocese in the United Kingdom.
 In 2006 the Catholic population of 20,000 out of a total population of 700,000 (2.9%) was served by 44 priests and 12 deacons in 41 parishes.